 * Current Resume

-If you have questions regarding the Keeper of the Dream Scholarship and Leadership program, please contact the Intercultural Center at (716) 673-3398 or the Office of Student Affairs at (716) 673-3271.
+If you have questions regarding the Keeper of the Dream Scholarship and Leadership program, please contact the Intercultural Center at (716) 673-3398 or the Division of Enrollment and Student Services at (716) 673-3271.